REST

 Enabling it generates a field in the module that allows users to enter custom headers for REST webservice requests.
 Each header should be on a separate line with the header name and associated value separated by a colon.

 This setting can be used to catch any error that occur with the REST call.
 It can be used to branch off non-2XX responses from the web server.
-To get the exact HTTP response code from the request, please refer to the Shadow Variables section.
+To get the exact HTTP response code from the request, please refer to the section.